Getting my life back, Part I - Social Media

-Back in late 2017, during my first walks out as a completely new photographer, I had decided that whenever I found something really interesting, I would immediately transfer it from my camera to my smartphone and publish it on Instagram.
+Back in late 2017, during my first walks out as a new photographer, I had decided that whenever I found something really interesting, I would immediately transfer it from my camera to my smartphone and publish it on Instagram.

 Some of my photos were really successful, while others did not get the “likes” I believed they would.
-That was the first time I caught myself wanting to delete content that my (few) followers - mainly friends of mine - did not like.
+That was the first time I caught myself deleting the content that my (few) followers - mainly friends of mine - didn’t like.

 This was a really sad realization for me: although I was an amateur photographer, my creativity was “being instructed” by my social media followers.
 Instead of learning how to shoot right and make art through photography, I had already decided that getting approval from my followers was far more important for me.

-This decision had a deep impact on me, so I started wondering what was the actual reason I had a Twitter account.
-I always told myself that I used Twitter in order to get informed about what is happening in the world, but that was a lie.
-The reason I used twitter was in order to tweet, to express my opinion (that nobody should give a fuck about) about everything, being forced from the maximum of the 140 characters to write with a “smartypants” attitude so that I get the maximum re-tweets.
+This decision had a deep impact on me and I started wondering what was the actual reason I had a Twitter account.
+I always told myself that I used Twitter in order to get informed about what is happening around the world, but that was a lie.
+The reason I used twitter was to express my opinion (that by the way nobody should give a fuck about) about everything, being forced from the maximum of the 140 characters to write with a “smartypants” attitude so that I get the maximum re-tweets.

 I started reading all my past tweets and I felt sad.
-That was not me, but an impersonation of myself seeking the dopamine that comes after a retweet.
-Initially I decided to delete all my tweets and stay there only to follow accounts from news agencies etc., but I knew it was not enough.
-As a result I deleted my Twitter account.
+That was not me, but an impersonation of myself seeking the dopamine that comes after the “reward” of a re-tweet.
+Initially I deleted all my tweets and stayed there only to follow accounts from news agencies etc., but I knew it was not enough.
+As a result I deleted my Twitter account too.